Grant Terms and Definitions

 Total Estimated Available Funding

 The total projected dollar amount of the grant.
+Some agencies may not yet know the amount of funding available and will provide additional details.

 Expected Number of Awards